 The Mediterranean Steps, March 2017.
 Climbing higher and higher up the side of the rock, the trail swings between gravelly, plant-infested paths to sharp staircases of grueling stone steps.
 This shot was taken by a friendly Yorkshireman called Mickey; an Army cook stationed at Gibraltar’s little airport.
 The mad old goat was actually running the route and claimed to be on his third circuit that day!

 The Mediterranean Steps, March 2017.
-At some point during my ascent the sky cracked open and it began to rain a bit, so I zipped up my sweater and ducked into this convenient cave in the side of the rock.
+At some point during my ascent the sky cracked open and it began to rain, so I zipped up my sweater and ducked into this convenient cave in the side of the rock.
 Staring out to sea, with nothing but the faint outline of a boat in the distance, it felt a bit like being sat on the edge of the world.

 The Mediterranean Steps, March 2017.
 I counted just six fellow hikers on my way up to the top.
 In addition to affable Mickey, I exchanged brief pleasantries with a holidaying Canadian couple and curt nods with two Australians, who powered on past me while discussing the recent form of some local basketball team.
 And then there was Loic, a friendly, flame-haired Frenchman who I stopped to chat with as we closed in on the rock’s summit.
 This amazing vantage point takes in Gibraltar’s lovely Sandy Bay community.